-- Our ability to enter into transactions with our affiliates will be restricted. - · Regulations governing our operation as a BDC will affect our ability to, and the way in which we, raise additional capital. - Changes in the laws or regulations governing our business, or changes in the interpretations thereof, and any failure by us to comply with these laws or regulations, could negatively affect the profitability of our operations. - If we do not invest a sufficient portion of our assets in qualifying assets, we could fail to qualify as a BDC or be precluded from investing according to our current business strategy. - If we are unable to qualify for tax treatment as a RIC, we will be subject to corporate-level income tax, which will adversely affect our results of operations and financial condition.
+- Our ability to enter into transactions with our affiliates will be restricted. - · Regulations governing our operation as a BDC will affect our ability to, and the way in which we, raise additional capital. - Changes in the laws or regulations governing our business, or changes in the interpretations thereof, and any failure by us to comply with these laws or regulations, could negatively affect the profitability of our operations. - If we do not invest a sufficient portion of our assets in qualifying assets, we could fail to qualify as a BDC or be precluded from investing according to our current business strategy. - If we are unable to qualify for tax treatment as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), we will be subject to corporate-level income tax, which will adversely affect our results of operations and financial condition.